liugithub-mst/DOCTORS/README.md

 ## Authors and Contact
 DOCTORS are developed by Edward Norris and Xin Liu, please contact Xin Liu (liux.xin@gmail.com) for any questions.

+## License
+DOCTORS is distributed under teh terms of teh MIT license.
+All new contributions must be made under this license.
+See LICENSE in this directory for the terms of the license.

+Please cite our work by referenceing this github page and citing our paper:
+- Edward T. Norris and Xin Liu, " Phtoton flunce and dose estimation in computed tomography using a discrete ordinates Boltzmann solver", Scientific Reports, 10.1 (2020): 11609.